alexandre-touret/api-first-workshop/docs/workshop.md

 If you want to edit it you can also use [the AsyncAPI studio](https://studio.asyncapi.com/).

-#### Model Generation
+#### 🛠️ Model Generation

-This chapter is just for illustrating the model generation at build time.
-We won't include this step in our app's build workfow.
+This chapter only illustrates the model generation at build time.
+We won't include this step in our app's build workflow.

 Run the following command: